>

 Remember why you were originally compelled to strike out on your own to properly balance long-term work sustainability and home-life security for your business’s workers.

 If needed, take advantage of financial instruments like lines of credit through business-targeted cards, and pat yourself on the back as you celebrate hard work and successes, no matter how small.
+Having a healthy respect for and faith in your capability as a business owner will go a long way in sustaining stamina when inevitable business challenges arise.

 Understand Your Financial Risks and Challenges